TheMaverickProgrammer/Swoosh/README.md

 Both draw their respective activity's contents to a sf::RenderTexture that can be used later.
 Read on below for an example.

+[This example](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/Swoosh/SlideIn.h) Segue will slide a new screen in while pushing the last scene out.
+Really cool!

 ## Segue's & Activity States
-It's important to note that Segue's are responsible for triggering 5 of the 7 states in your activities.
+It's important to note that Segue's are responsible for triggering 6 of the 7 states in your activities.

 * OnLeave -> the last scene has lost focus
 * OnExit  -> the last scene when the segue ends
+* OnEnd   -> the last scene when the segue ends after a _Pop_ intent
 * OnEnter -> the **next** scene when the segue begins
 * OnResume -> the **next** scene when the segue ends after a _Pop_ intent